cheerypal/viroll/README.md

 - Application uses an external public api to get up to date and accurate data on the coronavirus pandemic

-## `.github`

-Contains the automated testing script which is triggered when a new commit is pushed to master

-## `.vscode`

-Contains the config file to auto lint on save (personal file)

-## `frontend`

-Contains all source code for the web application

-- Application has been made using the [Vue.js](https://vuejs.org/) framework due to the easiness of making dynamic single page web applications.

-## `UI`

-Contains all the UI mockups and XD files

 # HEROKU

 This application has been pushed to heroku and is currently on Free Dyno Usage (550hrs of use per month on the herok servers)